Quiz bowl: Competitions

 Quiz bowl is primarily played at single-day tournaments.
 Some events have eligibility rules that dictate who may participate, such as allowing only freshman and sophomore players or excluding graduate students.
 Additionally, most tournaments allow multiple teams from a single school to compete.

 Some schools hold intramural tournaments where any team formed from students can play.
 High school quiz bowl is often played over an extended period of time by schools within a local area or pre-existing athletic conference, or in single matches against other schools.

 Some regional variants organized for grade school students include Knowledge Bowl, Ohio Academic Competition (OAC), Florida's Commissioner's Academic Challenge (CAC), and various television quiz competitions such as It's Academic.
 Athletic and activities associations in some US states also organize quiz bowl competitions, including Missouri's MSHSAA, Illinois's IHSA, Kansas's KSHSAA, Kentucky's Governor's Cup and Virginia's VHSL.

 Additionally, various formats have been developed to test knowledge in specific areas like the Bible, classics, science, and agricultural science.
 DECA runs quiz bowl events at their competitions that tests knowledge on business and market topics.
 Gallaudet University sponsors a National Academic Bowl for deaf high school students.
 Tournaments designated as "trash" focus on pop culture and sports trivia questions.

 National tournaments

+NESTVAL World Geography bowl team competing at the 2024 AAG annual conference.

 There are several collegiate-level national championship tournaments, for which teams usually qualify through regional competitions.
 They include: